 The diameter tells you the size of the largest accepted $\pi$.
 We will assume that $D$ is Borel measurable. \begin{defn} A confidence set has infinite diameter with $P$-positive probability if $P(D=\infty)>0$.
 It has infinite diameter with positive probability if $P(D=\infty)>0$ for all $P\in\mathcal{P}$. \end{defn}

-This is a modified Gleser--Hwang theorem \citep[Theorem 1]{gleser1987nonexistence} formulated in terms of partitions.
-Its proof is in the appendix (p. \pageref{proof:Gleser--Hwang}). \begin{thm}[Gleser--Hwang theorem] Suppose there is a sequence $\{p_{n}\}$ of densities derived from $\mathcal{P}$ satisfying the following: \begin{enumerate} \item There is a density $p^{\star}$ such that $p_{n}$ converges to $p^{\star}$ pointwise, \item $\supp p\supseteq\supp p^{\star}$ for all densities $p$ derived from $\mathcal{P}$, \item the size of the equivalence class $[p_{n}]$ goes to infinity as $n$ increases, $\left\Vert [p_{n}]\right\Vert \to\infty$. \end{enumerate} Then every confidence set with level $\alpha>0$ has infinite diameter with positive probability. \end{thm}
+{ The original Gleser--Hwang theorem \citep[Theorem 1]{gleser1987nonexistence} is defined for pairs of parameters $\theta_1,\theta_2$, where $\theta_2$ is a nuisance parameter and the confidence set is constructed for a functional $\gamma(\theta_1)$.
+The following generalization does not require any nuisance parameters.
+Using partitions, it can be used both with and without nuisance parameters, as well as in non-parametric settings.} Its proof is in the appendix (p. \pageref{proof:Gleser--Hwang}). \begin{thm}[Gleser--Hwang theorem] Suppose there is a sequence $\{p_{n}\}$ of densities derived from $\mathcal{P}$ satisfying the following: \begin{enumerate} \item There is a density $p^{\star}$ such that $p_{n}$ converges to $p^{\star}$ pointwise, \item $\supp p\supseteq\supp p^{\star}$ for all densities $p$ derived from $\mathcal{P}$, \item the size of the equivalence class $[p_{n}]$ goes to infinity as $n$ increases, $\left\Vert [p_{n}]\right\Vert \to\infty$. \end{enumerate} Then every confidence set with level $\alpha>0$ has infinite diameter with positive probability. \end{thm}

 Following the terminology of \citet{berger1999integrated}, we will say that families $\mathcal{P}$ of probabilities satisfying the conclusion of Theorem \ref{thm:Gleser--Hwang} for a suitable partition $\Pi$ belong to the Gleser--Hwang class.
 To make the Gleser--Hwang class more familiar, we will present two examples.
 More examples can be found in the papers of \citet{gleser1987nonexistence} and \citet{berger1999integrated}.